Sayannil/My-Website/index.md

 5. Speak in **English**, **French** and German (still learning).
 In **Bengali** and Hindi I have native proficiency.

-### Interests
+### Interests and Work

 1. Love debating and interacting with new people online as well as offline.
+2. I am also the Public Relations and Marketing Coordinator of [Mood Indigo](https://www.moodi.org/)
-2. Interested in Managerial and Networking roles (like being a Convenor).
+3. Interested in Managerial and Networking roles.
-3. Learning Stock Market and Trading from SoS in MnP Club in my College.
+4. Learning Stock Market and Trading from a Summer Programme in the MnP Club in my College.
+5. Enthusiastic about research and that's why I applied for internship under a professor.
-4. Write stories,anecdotes and experiences in free time or on social media.
+6. Write stories,anecdotes and experiences in free time or on social media.

 ### Past Time Favourites

-1. I play outdoor sports like Cricket, Football and Badminton and indoor games like Chess and Carrom.
+1. I play outdoor sports like Cricket, Football and Badminton and indoor games like Chess, Monopoly and Carrom.
 2. I am a huge [MCU](https://www.marvel.com/) Fan.
-And I can say I have watched all the 23 films and 2 shows _in an immersive manner_.
+And I can say I have watched all the 23 films and 2 TV shows _in an immersive manner_.
 3. Play Online chess tournaments in [Lichess](https://lichess.org/).
 4. I also bingewatch movieclips and funny, factual or experimental channels on Youtube.